EllenSt264/my-Next-Game/TESTING.md

 3. I want to be able to find games easily.

+- Users have a vareity of ways in which they can browse the selection of games that are available to them.

+- Users can select a game genre, search for game by using the search bar, or visit a different page entirely, such as the Favourites page or their Profile Game List.

 ![Screenshot - Navbar](static/img/documentation/screenshot-navbar.png)

 ![Screenshot - Navbar](static/img/documentation/screenshot-navbar_genre.png)

+- In the navbar, users can select a game genre, using the Genre dropdown menu, to narrow the results when browsing or searching for a game.

 ![Screenshot - Secondary Navbar on Games page](static/img/documentation/screenshot-secondary_navbar-games.png)